niladrighoshal/Sci-calculator/README.md

 Experience the nostalgia and my CSS prowess with this virtual rendition of the iconic Casio fx82 ms calculator.
 While the functionality is limited to basic math operations, the calculator's design is an intricate showcase of HTML, CSS, and JavaScript skills.
 Without using any images, I've meticulously recreated the calculator's authentic appearance.

+## Check It Out
+To see the project in action, visit: [Casio fx82 ms Calculator Replica](https://ng-sci-calculator.netlify.app/)

 ## Features
 - Accurate replica of the Casio fx82 ms calculator design using pure CSS.
 - Basic arithmetic operations such as addition, subtraction, multiplication, and division.